 Knowledge of A1-A5 are acquired through lectures, seminars, independent reading and coursework.

-A4 is developed in particular in the second-year course Making Histories: Concepts, Themes and Sources.
+A4 is developed in particular in the second-year module Approaches to History.

-A5 is the focus of the third-year Independent Research Project.
+A5 is the focus of the third-year Research Project.

 Knowledge and understanding of A1-5 is continuously assessed through coursework and examination.